devenes/cloudformation-containerization-bookstore-api/README.md

     - Use a custom network for the services.

-- In the development environment, you can configure your Cloudformation template using the followings,
+- In the development environment, you can configure your CloudFormation template using the followings,

   - The application stack should be created with new AWS resources.